Aut-Labs/d-aut/README.md

    Init();
    ```

-4. Add the custom HTML tag and populate the nova-address property
+4. Add the custom HTML tag and populate the hub-address property

 ```tsx
 import './App.css';